Joint Optimization of Communications and Federated Learning Over the Air: Performance Optimization for Federated Learning over the Air

-In this section, we first formulate a joint optimization problem to reduce the gap for FL over the air in both the convex case and the non-convex case.
+In this section, we first formulate a joint optimization problem to reduce the gap for FL over the air, which turns out to be applicable for both the convex and non-convex cases, using either GD or SGD implementations.
 To make it applicable in practice in the presence of some unobservable parameters at the PS, we reformulate it to an approximate problem by imposing a conservative power constraint.
 To efficiently solve such an approximate problem, we first identify a tight solution space and then develop an optimal solution via discrete programming.